hyperledger/fabric/docs/source/enable_tls.rst

 not trust.
 Make sure the client is sending its certificate and that it has been signed by one of the CA certificates trusted by the peer or orderer node.

+If you see the error message ``remote error: tls: bad certificate`` in your chaincode logs, ensure that your chaincode has been built using the chaincode shim provided with Fabric v1.1 or newer.
+If your chaincode does not contain a vendored copy of the shim, deleting the chaincode container and restarting its peer will rebuild the chaincode container using the current shim version.
+If your chaincode vendored a previous version of the shim, review the documentation on how to :ref:`upgrade-vendored-shim`.

 ..
 Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/